If fiscally-conservative Cincinnati can build a Net Zero Energy police station, any city can. We hope our story inspires copycats.

 Laure raised all private funding to make this documentary.
 Presenting Sponsors are Frisch's and The Stephen H. Wilder Foundation.
 See the complete donor list under The Team.

 Our half-hour documentary premiered on Cincinnati's PBS station CET in 2017.
-NETA, National Educational Television Association selected Blue Goes Green for national distribution to PBS stations in 2019.
-Some are airing it to celebrate Earth Day in April and others will run the documentary to celebrate National Police Week in May.
+In 2018, NETA, National Educational Television Association, selected Blue Goes Green to distribute nationally to PBS stations.
+In 2019, viewers in more than a third of the United States watched the program on PBS stations, showing the documentary in celebration of Earth Day in April and National Police Week in May.

 The documentary won Best of Festival in the Benicia Film Festival and was selected and featured in the Global Peace Film Festival in Winter Park, FLA and the Kuala Lumpur Environmental Film Festival in Malaysia.